Wednesday, May 14, 2008

 ECOLOGY OF RECENT ORAMINIFERA

-The distribution of foraminiferal taxa is influenced by many different factors.
+ECOLOGY OF RECENT ORAMINIFERAThe distribution of foraminiferal taxa is influenced by many different factors.
 Although many authors consider water depth the most significant one, water depth specifically is not the main variable, the controlling factor being the various physical and chemical conditions associated with depth.
-Typical factors are temperature and temperature variability, light availability, sedimentation rate, bottom characters, energy conditions and pressure.
+Typical factors are temperature and temperature variability, light availability, sedimentation rate, bottom...

 »» read more